microcosm/cookbook-sc/README.md

 ## I'm new to computer music, what should I do?

 When I was new to computer music I was already familiar with programming.
 That's one reason that SuperCollider was an appealing option for me.
 It is about code + sound, and so I get all the benefits of being able to program, for example being able to hook up my sounds to ad-hoc [sensors](https://www.adafruit.com/), or other [custom software environments](http://www.openframeworks.cc/) and so on.

 If you are not familiar with programming, SuperCollider may not be the option for you.
+I would suggest you go and check out some of the many awesome GUI-driven synthesis engines out there.

-If you are still interested, I left a trail behind me so you can track my steps.
+However, if you are still interested, I left a trail behind me while I learned.
+Some blog posts and references that really helped, others I wrote because I wanted them and they weren't there.
+This is the route that worked for me:

-1. To get grounding to what SuperCollider is and if it will work for you, check out my article: [Getting Started with SuperCollider](http://jahya.net/blog/?2012-05-getting-started-with-supercollider)
+1. **To get grounding to what SuperCollider is and if it will work for you**, check out my article: [Getting Started with SuperCollider](http://jahya.net/blog/?2012-05-getting-started-with-supercollider)

-2. To plough ahead and learn the SuperCollider environment hands-on, read [Read Scott Wilson's tutorial](http://supercollider.svn.sourceforge.net/viewvc/supercollider/trunk/common/build/Help/Tutorials/Getting-Started/Getting%20Started%20With%20SC.html).
+2. **To plough ahead and learn the SuperCollider environment hands-on**, read [Scott Wilson's tutorial](http://supercollider.svn.sourceforge.net/viewvc/supercollider/trunk/common/build/Help/Tutorials/Getting-Started/Getting%20Started%20With%20SC.html).
 This will get you to an understanding of the tools and building blocks at your fingertips.

-3. Use my QuickRef to refresh your memory on all the topics and important examples covered in Scott Wilson's tutorial [Quick Reference for SuperCollider](http://jahya.net/blog/?2012-06-quickref-for-supercollider)
-3. Get a copy of [the cookbook](http://www.amazon.com/Welshs-Synthesizer-Cookbook-Programming-Universal/dp/B000ERHA4S).
+3. **As you go forward and start making sounds**, use my one-page [Quick Reference for SuperCollider](http://jahya.net/blog/?2012-06-quickref-for-supercollider) to refresh your memory.
+It gives you concise versions of all the examples you learned from Scott Wilson's tutorial, and saves you having to dig back through to find what you were looking for.

+4. Now that you know about the SuperCollider environment and how to create synths, you need a **crash course in audio synthesis**.
+Get a copy of [the cookbook](http://www.amazon.com/Welshs-Synthesizer-Cookbook-Programming-Universal/dp/B000ERHA4S) - the first few chapters are the best crash course I've found.
+And this repo contains codeblocks which match the figures!

+P.S.
+For ad-hoc help along the way, check out this amazing array of quick tutorial videos by WickieMedia, [here](http://www.youtube.com/user/wickiemedia) or [here](http://www.wickiemedia.net/audio-tutorials.html).

-4. Use this repo and the patches inside it - and drop me a message to tell how you got on.
+Also, drop me a message to tell how you got on.
 Better still, fork the repo and submit pull requests with your contributions!